vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 bot->t = 5; // no longer ambiguous
 ```
 - This may seem more obvious and simpler from a programmer's point of view, from the compiler's point of view, this is vastly more complicated.
-- But interesting question is that How this `bot->t` will be addressed & handle by compiler ?
+- But interesting question is that How this `bot->t` will be addressed & handle by the compiler?
 Ok, this is the time to move on next point.

 ### How virtual class addressing mechanism works
 - A class containing one or more virtual base class subobjects, such as `Bottom`, is divided into two regions: 1). invariant region 2). a shared region.
 - Data within the invariant region remains at a fixed offset(which will be decided in compilation step) from the start of the object regardless of subsequent derivations.
 So members within the invariant region can be accessed directly.
 In our case, its `Left` & `Right` & `Bottom`.
-- The shared region represents the virtual base class subobjects whose location within the shared region fluctuates with order of derivation & subsequent derivation.
+- The shared region represents the virtual base class subobjects whose location within the shared region fluctuates with an order of derivation & subsequent derivation.
 So members within the shared region need to be accessed indirectly.
-- An invariant region will be placed at start of objects memory layout and shared region will be placed at the end.
+- An invariant region will be placed at the start of objects memory layout and the shared region will be placed at the end.
-- The offset of these shared region objects will be updated in virtual table.
-Code necessary for this is augmented by compiler in constructor.
+- The offset of these shared region objects will be updated in the virtual table.
+The code necessary for this is augmented by the compiler in the constructor.
 See below image for reference.
 ```
 |                        |
 |------------------------| <------ Bottom bot;   // Bottom object